Types of Businesses

 Colorado Disadvantaged Business Enterprise (DBE)

 The Office of Certification administers the Colorado DBE Certification Program.
-This process determines the eligibility of minority and women-owned businesses to participate on projects for Colorado government agencies.
+This process determines the eligibility of minority and women-owned businesses to participate in projects for Colorado government agencies.

 Colorado Division of Vocational Rehabilitation